yiisoft/queue/docs/guide/worker.md

 Configuration
 ================

-In order to use implemented worker, you should resolve it's dependencies (e.g. through DI container) and define handlers for each message which will be consumed by this worker;
+In order to use implemented worker, you should resolve its dependencies (e.g. through DI container) and define handlers for each message which will be consumed by this worker;

 Handlers are callables indexed by payload names.
-When a message will be consumed from the queue, a callable associated with it's payload name will be called.
+When a message is consumed from the queue, a callable associated with its payload name is called.

 #### Handler format
 Handler can be any callable with a couple of additions: